What is nutrition counselling?

 There are many reasons why our eating habits can become convoluted and bound up with negative emotions like guilt, anxiety and fear.
 Eating disorders – and disordered eating – exist on a spectrum and they are considered bio-psycho-social disorders.
 Simply put, there are biological, psychological and social factors that can both predispose and perpetuate these issues.

-Alongside therapy, nutrition counselling and rehabilitation will together help you to re-nourish your mind and body to a place of optimal physiological functioning, whilst cultivating a healthier relationship, this may include:
+Therapy, nutrition counselling and rehabilitation will together help you re-nourish your mind and body to a place of optimal physiological functioning and cultivate a healthier relationship with food.

-At the Chelsea Psychology Clinic, you can work with our nutritionist who will help guide you through the 10 principles of intuitive eating:
+At the clinic, our nutritionist will help guide you through the 10 principles of intuitive eating:

 - Reject the diet mentality

 - Feel your fullness

 - Discover the satisfaction factor